compsci201/compsci201.github.io/markov/faqs.md

 ####Do we need to account for the case where k doesn't change but myString does?

 Yes, absolutely.
-If I use k = 3 and the training text "ababab", and then k = 3 and the training text "aaaaaa", it won't make sense for me to receive Markov text with a 'b' in it for the second case.
+If I use k = 3 and the training text "ababab", and then k = 3 and the training text "aaaaaa", it won't make sense for me to receive Markov text with a 'b' in it for the second case, but that's what will happen if changes to myString but not to k do not rebuild the map.

 ####When writing MapMarkovModel, should I start from scratch or use MarkovModel?